A gas well that is not in use because it was originally a dry hole or because it has ceased to provide gas in economic quantities.

 The facilities where a generator connects to the electric grid.

-An electric rate schedule whereby the end-use customer agrees to not use power during certain hours when instructed by the system operator (used by the system operator as a means of maintaining reliability).
+An electric rate schedule where the end-use customer agrees to not use power during certain hours when instructed by the system operator.
 In return, the customer receives a rate discount.
+Used by the system operator as a means of maintaining reliability.

 Also called as-available service, this storage or pipeline service is only available after all firm customers have been served and system conditions permit additional volumes to be moved.